 Best Mobile Broadband Plans

 Mobile broadband can be useful if you spend a lot of your time away from home but still require an internet connection.
-It’s available at both 4G and 5G speeds and can serve as an alternative to using your smartphone as a personal hotspot.
-But, mobile broadband can get expensive if you need to buy a compatible modem, as telcos charge a monthly fee for them.
+Both 4G and 5G speeds are possible and perhaps the greatest benefit of mobile broadband is that it can serve as an alternative to using your smartphone as a personal hotspot.
+But, mobile broadband can get expensive if you need to buy a compatible modem, as telcos tend to charge a monthly fee for them.

 You can get SIM-only mobile broadband plans, but these require you to have your own modem.
 You could, for example, put a SIM card in an old phone and use it as a personal hotspot.
 The key thing to remember with mobile broadband is that there is usually a limit on the amount of data included.